 There are different types of PSP, ranging from large financial institutions to specialized startups, which makes it a bit challenging to choose one.
 When picking the best PSP, you can consider factors such as:

 - Location: based on the products you are selling and your market reach, you can choose a global or local PSP for your business.

 - Mobility: always give a PSP top employee monitoring software priority if it offers the most reliable check-out and simple payment gateway solutions.

 - Security: the PSP should offer payment services based on the PCI DSS certification.
 This way, you can guarantee your clients maximum security for their card information.
 Online shoppers are more concerned about their privacy.

 - Compatibility: the PSP should assure you of technical compatibility.
 That said, you should opt for a PSP that comes with systems offering API connection and iFrame.

-Payment Service Providers (PSPs) play a significant role in ensuring a …
+Payment Service Providers (PSPs) play a significant role …